PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 There was a pause but this one dropped.

-“Oh.” said the boy after some thought.
+“Oh.” said the boy after some thought, almost masking his doubt.

-Tom produced one of the giant pips, holding it in her outstretched palms for the boy to see; instructing: “Look.”
+Tom produced one of the giant pips; holding it in her outstretched palms for the boy to see, instructing: “Look.”

 The boy saw her offering but after no time he was astonished, which was accompanied by silence.